 When it comes to Vietnamese culture and etiquette, as well as your travel safety, there are several things we recommend not doing.
-Below, we highlight these suggestions:
+Below, we highlight these:

 Vietnam’s official language is Vietnamese.

-Beyond consulting your Zicasso travel specialist, we suggest confirming which vaccinations to take before your trip with your practitioner.
+Beyond consulting your Zicasso travel specialist, we suggest confirming with your practitioner which vaccinations to take before your trip.